if the cat is yours

 - Rehoming your cat yourself eg asking friends, family, work colleagues, advertising etc.

-Please note as a no kill shelter Cat Protection only has a very limited number of surrender spaces and we cannot guarantee when these spaces will become available.
+Please note, as a no kill shelter Cat Protection has a closely managed number of surrender spaces and we cannot guarantee when these spaces will become available.

 Surrenders are by appointment ONLY – please phone our office between 10am and 5pm, Monday to Friday on (02) 9519 7201.

 If you’ve made an appointment to bring your cat to Cat Protection, please bring with you any health records, microchip forms and relevant paperwork belonging to your cat (eg desexing certificate).
 There is a fee of $100 to surrender your cat ($30 for kittens) and the cat’s legal owner (as listed on the microchip & registration forms) needs to sign the surrender form.
 As we do not have vets onsite surrender appointments are restricted to set days and times during the week.
 We cannot accept cats with infectious diseases that will threaten the health and welfare of the cats in our care.

 If your cat has an unplanned litter of kittens